 Geneva residents can bring their artistic creativity into the community this spring by participating in the “Art on Fire” hydrant design program.

 The City, in collaboration with the Cultural Arts Commission, is seeking artists to adopt and paint fire hydrants throughout Geneva.
-More than 90 hydrants have been painted the past six years as part of “Art on Fire.”
-Many residents and visitors have taken notice of the artwork in the downtown and surrounding areas.
+More than 80 hydrants have been painted the past five years as part of “Art on Fire,” and the program has been well-received by residents and visitors who have taken notice of the artwork in the downtown and surrounding areas.

-Established by Mayor Kevin Burns in 2013, the program is a way to showcase Geneva’s artistic talent and bring art into the community.
+With more than 1,800 fire hydrants throughout Geneva, plenty of “blank canvas” remains for artists to submit new entries this spring.
+“Art on Fire” was established by Mayor Kevin Burns in 2013 as a way to showcase Geneva’s artistic talent and bring art into the community.

 “Art on Fire” does not mandate a specific theme, but the program encourages artists to incorporate the character of the hydrant’s surrounding environment into their design.
 City staff reviews and approves all application designs to make sure they do not compromise the visibility of the hydrants for firefighters in an emergency.
 Artists will be allowed to paint their hydrants during May and June.